Policy, Organisation and Rules

 It is important that everyone concerned strives to exercise that judgement in ways that encourage the development and growth of the Movement.

-Policy, Organisation and Rules (POR) lays down the structure of Scouting in the United Kingdom, the Channel Islands and the Isle of Man and defines information about its training and management.
+Policy, Organisation and Rules (POR) lays down the structure of The Scout Association in the United Kingdom, the Channel Islands, the Isle of Man and Gibraltar.
+It defines information about training and management.

 Each Rule is distinguished by a Rule number, which references the Chapter in which it is located.